wendysung/creative-embedded-system/module3/README.md

 ### Running the program:
 1. Open module3/PulseRate.ino in Arduino and run it on ESP32.
 Make sure the baud rate is set to match the one specified in the code.
 2. Open module3/heart.toe in Touch Designer
-    - Import module3/heartEmoji.obj in the 'fileIn' box
+    - Import module3/heartEmoji.obj in the 'filein' box
     - Set up correct port and baud rate in 'serial1' box
     - Press 'Play' and view final visualization in 'Null6' box.